microformats/php-mf2/README.md

 Currently php-mf2 passes the majority of it’s own test case, and a good percentage of the cross-platform tests.
 Contributors should ALWAYS test against the PHPUnit suite to ensure any changes don’t negatively impact php-mf2, and SHOULD run the cross-platform suite, especially if you’re changing parsing behaviour.

 ### Changelog

+#### v0.3.0

+2016-03-14

+* Requires PHP 5.4 at minimum (PHP 5.3 is EOL)
+* Licensed under CC0 rather than MIT
+* Merges Pull requests #70, #73, #74, #75, #77, #80, #82, #83, #85 and #86.
+* Variety of small bug fixes and features including improved whitespace support, removal of style and script contents from plaintext properties
+* All PHPUnit tests passing finally

+Many thanks to @aaronpk, @diplix, @dissolve, @dymcx @gRegorLove, @jeena, @veganstraightedge and @voxpelli for all your hard work opening issues and sending and merging PRs!

 #### v0.2.12